Images are organized alphabetically by family, genus, and species. Hover over a photo series to control the images.

 Ardeidae: Green Heron (Butorides virescens)

-My May 2021 photos of an adult green heron were taken in cloudy weather, from a distance, so are grainy, but they do a good job of showing the colors of the plumage.
+My May 2021 photos of an adult green heron were taken in cloudy weather, from a distance, but do a good job of showing the adult plumage.
+And as it turns out, green herons aren't green.

 Ardeidae: Snowy Egret (Egretta thula)